copyright 2017 Jennifer Coopersmith

 Mass of Light?

 It is curious to note that we know that the photon – the light particle – has no mass (that is to say, it has no ‘rest mass’.)
 However, there are many scenarios where light does have a ‘mass equivalent’.
-For example, the Sun loses mass year by year, and this mass is chiefly irradiated away, that is it is lost as light (some mass is also lost in coronal mass ejections, solar wind, etc.).
+For example, the Sun loses mass year by year, and this mass is chiefly irradiated away, it is lost as light (some mass is also lost in coronal mass ejections, solar wind, etc.).
 Also, if a particle approaches its antiparticle and they both annihilate then two gamma rays will be produced.
 The masses of the particle and the antiparticle can be added.
-This mass must still be present after the annihilation (e.g. suppose it all happens in a closed box so that we can’t see when it happens).
+This mass-sum must still be present after the annihilation (e.g. suppose it all happens in a closed box so that we can’t see when it happens).
 The trick is to understand that all these scenarios (light-gun in a box, the Sun, annihilation) involve a combination of light and matter, none involve pure light.

 One of the biggest insights to come out of the equivalence of energy and mass, is to resolve a curious feature of classical mechanics.
 In classical mechanics, the kinetic energy of a body can become zero depending on which reference frame it is viewed from; and a body that is stationary can acquire kinetic energy depending on which reference frame it is viewed from.
 In Special Relativity this puzzle is resolved: because a mass always has a finite (non-zero) energy, whether the mass is moving or not, then the following is now true